Frequently Asked Questions

 Q. Could it be possible that yourphyto only affects PSA and not the underlying disease?

 A. Despite the short falls of PSA as a screening tool many doctors regard it as an an extremely useful surrogate for disease status in response to treatment especially if the velocity or doubling time is considered not just a single measurement.
 In the study PSA levels had a 100% correlation with underlying changes on MRI.
+Also, none of the ingredients have any hormonal-like properties – so it is extremely unlikely that it just affects PSA and not just whole disease.

 Q. Can Yourphyto be taken with hormones (ADT), abiraterone, enzalutamide or apelutamide.

-A. There is no likley interactions or any reports clinically.
+A. There is no interactions or any reports clinically.
 As Yourphyto has prebiotic properties there some significant theoretical advances.

 Q. Can Yourphyto betaken with chemotherapy and radiotherapy